-We would like to officially welcome Batavia Community Recreation League, Blanchester Youth Basketball, Cincinnati Country Day School, Goshen Youth Basketball, KIngs 7th-12th, Mayerson JCC, Miami Valley Christian Academy, Milford Basketball Association, Rockwern Academy, and West Clermont Youth Basketball Association to the CPYBL.
+We would like to officially welcome Batavia Community Recreation League, Blanchester Youth Basketball, BTW Bulldogs, Cincinnati Country Day School, Goshen Youth Basketball, KIngs 7th-12th, Little Miami Basketball, Mayerson JCC, Miami Valley Christian Academy, Milford Basketball Association, Rockwern Academy, West Clermont Youth Basketball Association, and Williamsburg to the CPYBL.
 Other organizations are finalizing plans to join us.
 We look forward to working with you during the 2017-2018 season.

 In anticipation of a large expansion in the off-season, we are putting together informational pages for Parents, Coaches, and Coordinators.
 These pages will be refined over the course of the summer.
 Please note that coaches and coordinators are also given access to portals which contain information about their own teams and organizations that is not visible to the public.

 The CPYBL offers both an optional pre-season round robin tournament and a single elimination post season tournament for all members.
 The Preseason Shootout is an optional 3 game running clock tournament that allows coaches to evaluate their players in a game situation and start working on in-game strategies.
 We offer this for 3rd-6th grade athletic and recreational teams.

 Our February Madness post-season tournament gives all of our teams a chance to compete in a season-ending winner take all tournament.
 In order to level the playing field a bit, we create more tournament brackets than we do in the regular season to group more like teams together.
 In our recreational divisions, we combine teams across geographic pods and split that age group into as many as 5 different playing divisions.
 This year we had a single bracket that only had teams with a 1-9 or 0-10 record so even if your team didn't have a great season, they have a shot to finish the season with some success.